How to do Transcendental Meditation (TM) and my experience doing it

 Here I just wanted to share a few resources that I found helpful when getting into T.M. -

-Apps and Resources for getting started
+Book for getting started

 Other resources